perlun/dotfiles/README.md

    be automatically picked up and loaded if it exists.

 ## Color examples

+If your terminal supports it (most modern terminals do), you can even use [8-bit (256) colors](https://en.wikipedia.org/wiki/ANSI_escape_code#8-bit) to get more flexibility than the traditional 16-colored ANSI palette can provide.

 Here are some examples of decent color combinations that I have used at various machines.
 I tend to prefer having red colors for production